wodby/docs/servers/connecting-server/linode.md

 # Connecting linode

-Currently, we don't have a native integration with AWS.
+Currently, we don't have a native integration with Linode.
 But you still can connect your server by following these steps:

 1. Login to <a href="https://manager.linode.com/" target="_blank">Linode manager</a>